suterma/replayer-pwa/doc/media-handling/README.md

 -   Vimeo videos
 -   Soundcloud tracks

-For handling the media sources in a suitable way for Replayer, various implementations encapsulate the necessary features for each type of source.
+For handling the media sources in a suitable way for Replayer, various classes/modules encapsulate the necessary features for each type of source.

 ## Media handling

-A media handler instance (e.g. class `HtmlMediaHandler` of `IMediaHandler`) provides all necessary manipulation features for the media of a Replayer track, including
+A media handler instance (e.g. class `HtmlMediaHandler` of `IMediaHandler`) implements and provides all necessary manipulation features for the media of a Replayer track, including

 -   Play/Pause/Stop
 -   Looping